jhornice/leapp-actors-stdlib/docs/source/contributing.rst

-Contributing to LeApp
+Contributing to Leapp
 =====================

 First off, thanks for taking the time to contribute!

-The following is a set of guidelines for contributing effectively to LeApp, which is hosted in the `LeApp-To Organization <https://github.com/leapp-to/>`_ on Github.
+The following is a set of guidelines for contributing effectively to Leapp, which is hosted in the `Leapp-To Organization <https://github.com/leapp-to/>` on Github.
 These guidelines are expected to change over time as the needs of the project evolve, so feel free to propose changes to this document in a pull request - it's a lot easier to discuss a specific proposed update than it is general